gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 Check if team-colored weapons have any differences on their VMTs.
 If the difference is noticeable enough, then, single-color War Paints will require previews on both teams.
 Currently, only Ubersaw was checked: Incomplete;

-Re-check what War Paints use the Grenade Launcher and Loose Cannon specific VMTs: Incomplete.
+Re-check what War Paints use the Grenade Launcher and Loose Cannon specific VMTs: Incomplete;

+Fix for Bazaar Bargain's .VMTs that were introduced in later patches (fix broken UV mapping on _lens.vmt): Incomplete.

 ---